-1.1.
+2.1.
 Legal Alto Files

-An Alto file is a data structure that contains two sorts of information: some is mandatory, and is required for all legal files; the remainder is "hints" of various varieties.
+An Alto file is a data structure that contains two sorts of information: some is mandatory, and is required for all legal files; the remainder is "hints".
 Programs that operate on files should endeavor to keep the hints accurate, but should never depend on the accuracy of a hint.